Callum Connolly: Everton

 On 29 August 2019, Connolly headed out on loan once more, this time joining League One side Lincoln City on a season-long deal, but he returned to Everton early, after his loan spell was cut short in January.

 Connolly signed with Fleetwood Town on 6 January 2020 on a loan deal for the rest of the 2019–20 season.

 At the end of the 2020–21 it was announced that Connolly would leave the club at the end of his contract.

 Blackpool

 Connolly signed for Blackpool in July 2021 after becoming a free agent.

+On 7 May 2024, the club announced he would be leaving the club in the summer once his contract expired.

+Stockport County

+On 15 June 2024, Connolly agreed to join newly-promoted League One side Stockport County on a two-year deal on 1 July 2024 after the expiry of his contract at Blackpool.

 International career

 Connolly received his first international call up when he was named in the England under-17 squad for the 2014 Algarve Tournament.
 Connolly made his debut against eventual winners Germany in the final group stage game, with England finishing runners-up in the tournament.
 10 days later, he was named in the squad for the elite round of qualification for the 2014 UEFA European Under-17 Championship, and helped England qualify by starting the wins against Czech Republic and Italy.
 Connolly was not named in the squad for the final tournament, which England went on to win after beating the Netherlands on penalties in the final.

 Connolly was part of the England squad for the 2016 UEFA European Under-19 Championship, and started the first game, a 2–1 win against France.
 However, he sustained an injury in the second half of the match, and withdrew from the squad six days later.
 After also beating the Netherlands and Croatia to top the group, England were eventually eliminated in the semi-finals against Italy.

 Connolly was selected for the England under-20 team in the 2017 FIFA U-20 World Cup.
 He played in the opening match against Argentina and the second against Guinea, but was unused as a substitute in the final that England won, their first win in a global tournament since their World Cup victory of 1966.

 Connolly played in four of the five matches as the England under-21 team won the 2018 Toulon Tournament, including scoring against Scotland in the semi-final.